What Small Businesses Need to Know About Hard Disk Failure

 Does Age Matter?

 This is one thing Google could not pin-point in their study.
-There seems to be a slightly higher failure rate during the first three months; disks that survive this burn-in period are then uniformly reliable for around a year.
+There seems to be a slightly higher failure rate during the first three months.
+Disks that survive this burn-in period are then uniformly reliable for around a year.
 The manufacturer of a three year-old drive has a bigger impact on reliability than the fact that the drive is three years old.
 Unfortunately, Google was unwilling to share WHICH manufacturers they found to be the most reliable.